mzakharo/flutter_with_python_android/README.md

 # foreground : so that OS does not kill us (optional)
 # sticky : so that OS restarts us on exit/crash  (optional)
+# NOTE: sticky services are persistent and will not close when the main app closes
 services = Srv:srv.py:foreground:sticky

 # pick ABI(s) - NOTE: listing more than needed here grows the final .apk size